Are you held back by conflicts? Then meet

 Related work

-There exists many different approaches to merging diverging files.
+There are many different approaches to merging diverging files.
 The awesome-merge-driver list keeps track of implementations that can be used as Git merge drivers.
 Some of them are flat, meaning that they break down the files as stream of lines or tokens (such as git's native diff3 algorithm).
 Others (like Mergiraf) are structured, representing the files as abstract syntax trees and merging those trees using dedicated heuristics.
 We focus on the structured ones here.

 There has also been some research around using machine-learning techniques or large language models to solve conflicts.
 We do not cover those, as none of them appear to be open source so far.